resources

 Whether it's better to be exempt or non-exempt depends on individual circumstances and preferences.
 Some employees may prefer the stability of a set salary and benefits, while others may prefer the opportunity to earn more money through overtime pay.
 Ultimately, it's important for employees to understand their job duties and compensation structure to make an informed decision.

-Employees that are paid on a daily or hourly basis may still qualify for exemption from overtime pay, so long as an employer also provides a guaranteed weekly amount approximating what an employee usually earns in addition to the other requirements.
+Employees paid on a daily or hourly basis may still qualify for exemption from overtime pay, so long as an employer also provides a guaranteed weekly amount approximating what an employee usually earns in addition to the other requirements.

 Can a part-time employee be exempt?